NITCbase/nitcbase.github.io/docs/Design/Frontend.md

 #### Description

 - The `SELECT Attrlist FROM TABLE` command is translated to this method call.
-- This command creates a new target relation with the attributes specified in Attrlist,and inserts all records(only the values corresponding to the specified attributes) of the source relation, into the newly created target relation.
+- This command creates a new target relation with the attributes specified in Attrlist, and inserts all records (only the values corresponding to the specified attributes) of the source relation, into the newly created target relation.

 #### Arguments